-According to AMI analysis, the e-commerce market in Chile will grow by 140% between 2018 and 2022 to reach US$18 billion.
+According to Americas Market Intelligence, the e-commerce market in Chile will grow by 20% in 2022 to reach a volume of US$19 billion.

 The Best-Selling E-Commerce Products in Chile

 According to a presentation by George Lever, Manager of Studies at CCS, the following are the product categories most purchased in Chile online.
 This rank is based on the percentage of Chilean online shoppers who purchased a product in these categories during the first quarter of 2022:

 - Footwear (24%)

 - Accessories and gifts (14%)